-Prior to the first USE of development, a 2 metre high acoustic screen boundary treatment that shall have previously have been approved, in writing, by the Local Planning Authority, shall be erected along the Eastern Boundary as set out in the acoustic report.
+Within two months of the date of this permission, a two-metre high acoustic screen boundary treatment that shall have previously have been approved, in writing, by the Local Planning Authority, shall be erected along the boundary to the east as set out in the acoustic report.
 The screen boundary treatment shall thereafter be retained as approved.

-Reason: To protect the amenities and privacy of occupiers of the adjoining property.
+Reason: To protect the amenities and privacy of occupiers of the adjoining property as set out in the acoustic report.

-6 - Tree and Natural Feature Protection: Protected Areas
+5 - Tree and Natural Feature Protection: Protected Areas